I want to teach you how to Bake the Perfect Pound Cake! With just a few tips, you can have that perfectly buttery and velvety pound cake.

 - Measure your ingredients and arrange them in the order they will be added to the recipe.
 You’re less likely to skip a step or measure incorrectly if you’ll do it this way.

 - Calibrate your oven.
-You can do everything else right, but if your oven is cooking at the temperature it shows on the dial, your cake will not cook correctly.
+You can do everything else right, but if your oven is not cooking at the temperature it shows on the dial, your cake will not cook correctly.
 Please read this post I wrote on How to Calibrate your Oven.

 - Measure accurately.
 It is very important to measure your ingredients accurately.
 Maybe you think you have been measuring correctly but your cake still isn’t coming out right.
 Read this post, Twix Bars Sweet Rolls on How to Correctly Measure Flour.

 - For a smooth velvety texture, always beat room temperature butter until creamy.
 Gradually add sugar and beat until light and fluffy.
 Beat on medium high speed.
 This can take from 1 to 5 minutes depending on the power of your mixer.
 You whip air into the batter during these steps so that he cake will rise when baking.

 - Don’t overbeat.
 So I just told you to beat it until it creamy, light, and fluffy.
 That is the butter and sugar.
 Once you begin adding other ingredients, eggs and flour, be careful not to overbeat the batter!
 Add the eggs, one at a time, beating just until the yellow disappears.
 Overbeating the eggs may cause the batter to overflow the sides of the pan when baked or create a fragile crust that crumbles and separates from the cake as it cools.

 - If a recipe says to fold an ingredient into the batter, always fold by hand with a large spoon or spatula.